Shrinjita/Kotlin/README.md

 This repository contains Kotlin practice files, covering various basic and advanced features of the Kotlin programming language.
 Each file demonstrates core concepts like control flow, collections, functions, and more.
-This `README` will guide you through setting up the environment, installing dependencies, and running the Kotlin files included in the repository.

 ---